fawzibazari/fawzibazari/README.md

 ### Hi there 👋
+One day i wil be the hokage of developers it's a promise from me to the world ✌️
 <!--
 **fawzibazari/fawzibazari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.